izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Deployment/Server.md

 ### General

-Server settings are configured through the [`appsettings.json`](ServerSettings.md) file in the server directory.
+Server settings are configured through the [`Server.json`](ServerSettings.md) file.
+On Windows, this file is stored at `C:\ProgramData\Epic\Horde\Server\Server.json`.
+On other platforms, it is stored in the `Data` folder under the application directory by default.
+Settings in this file are applied on top of the `appsettings.json` file distributed alongside the server executable.

-All Horde-specific settings are stored under the `horde` top-level key, with middleware and standard .NET settings under other root keys.
+All Horde-specific settings are stored under the `Horde` top-level key, with middleware and standard .NET settings under other root keys.

 As an ASP.NET application, Horde's application configuration supports the following features: